 You need to know how to write compelling advertising copy.
 And as a direct response copywriter, I have found two reliable sources for you to get useful advertising copywriting ideas.

 The first resource is an article from the Crowd Content blog.
 Written by Meghan Mackenzie, “7 Expert Tips for Advertising Copywriting” offers freelancers advanced copywriting ideas so they can land projects with agencies, brands, and other organizations.
 In this article, you’ll find ideas about headlines, storytelling, and empathetic advertising.

 The second resource is an article from WordStream.com.
 In “Our 8 Best Ad Copywriting Tips EVER!”, Dan Shewan shares eight copywriting tips for online advertising.
-The report covers how to set emotional triggers, dealing with objections, and benefit-oriented copy.
+The report covers how to set emotional triggers, deal with objections, and benefit-oriented copy.

 In advertising, your first goal should be to get the attention of the audience right away.
 And getting attention is the job of the headline.

 Your headline is what your audience first sees.
 And it is what will take your readers into (or out of) reading your ad.
 If you can produce a great headline, there’s a 90% chance that you will write a good ad.
 But not even the greatest of the great can come back after delivering a lousy headline.

 Present an appealing headline that hooks your reader right away and your chances of closing a sale increase dramatically.
 Give them a dull headline, and your reader will never get to the rest of the ad.